Finally! Only 66 hours, 33 minutes, and 15 seconds left to go until the lock was gone! 3,993 minutes!

 A slightly more reasonable voice whispered in my ear that I was still a kid, and as a result, couldn’t complain too much, especially when she had clearly gotten it for me as a special treat for System Day.
-I ignored that voice.
+I ignored that voice with aplomb.

 “Ok sweetie, now that you’re done, can you please wash up and prepare dad’s dinner?
 He should be home soon.”

-Dad was indeed a guard.
+Dad was a guard!
 He worked for the city, which is more to say he worked for the governor.
 He was currently working the nightshift on the western gates, which was on the side of town we lived on.

 The dead fish guts, with the heat, the tanneries, the smiths, the dyeworks, and more, all in all made the part of town making the dyes and other work not a pleasant place to live, for all that it was prosperous.

 I finished washing my face in the water bucket, and went back into the volcanic embrace of the kitchen.
 Gods it was hot in here.
 I looked around again, surveying the kitchen with an eye for “dad’s dinner”.
 I grabbed a bowl, ripped off a chunk from the bread, got a carrot, a chunk of cheese, and a strip of the dried meat.
 Stuck them all into the bowl, and escaped the fiery hell once again.

 “Thank you, Elaine,” mom said, and I practically glowed from the praise.
 “Although, how did you get that cheese…?” she asked all too sweetly.

 “Ripped it off with my hands!
 No knife!”
 I proudly declared.